MicrosoftDocs/win32/desktop-src/Power/power-setting-guids.md

 **PowerMonitorDim** (2) - The display is dimmed.

 > [!Note]
 > All applications that run in an interactive user-mode session should use this setting.
-When kernel-mode applications register for monitoring the status, they should use **GUID\_CONSOLE\_DISPLAY\_STATUS** instead.
+When kernel-mode applications register for monitoring the status, they should use **GUID\_CONSOLE\_DISPLAY\_STATE** instead.

 ---